How to Add Pages to Moodle Using the Static Pages Plugin (Free HTML Templates Included)

-Step 1 – Install the plugin
+Step 1 – Install the Static Pages Plugin

 Download the Static Page plugin and upload the downloaded zip file to your Moodle site via the Install plugins page: Site Administration > Plugins > Install plugins.
 You need to be a site admin to install and use the plugin.